forgetaboutit-blog/forgetaboutit-blog.github.io/content/posts/creative.md

   - untagged
 ---

 One will need creative thinking to tackle some of the vulnerabilties in the CBBH exam.
+This is especially true as you will need to be thinking about chaining as well.
 None of the targets would be expliotable with just running automated tools.
 There's also the extra difficulty of "chaining" vulns.
 I found the following video nicely explain "Creative thinking" by Professor Po-Shen from the Carnegie Mellon University.